Contents

 Headcount reduction: $XXXXXX/year

-Then provide an example of each so that the audience can relate to how the savings are calculated.
+Then, provide each example so the audience can relate to how the savings are calculated.

 Be prepared to open your spreadsheet to show the math behind the numbers.